microsoftgraph/msgraph-sdk-powershell/README.md

   Consume <a href="https://graph.microsoft.com">Microsoft Graph</a> resources directly from your PowerShell scripts
 </h4>

-<h3 align="center"><a href="https://learn.microsoft.com/powershell/microsoftgraph/overview">Documentation</a></h3>
+<h3 align="center"><a href="https://learn.microsoft.com/graph/overview">API Documentation</a> | <a href="https://learn.microsoft.com/powershell/microsoftgraph/overview">SDK Documentation</a></h3>

 <p align="center">
-The Microsoft Graph PowerShell module consists of a collection of PowerShell modules that contain commands for calling Microsoft Graph API.
-The module acts as an API wrapper for the Microsoft Graph APIs, exposing the entire API set for use in PowerShell.
+The Microsoft Graph PowerShell SDK is made up of a set of modules that enable you to interact with the Microsoft Graph API using PowerShell commands.
+The modules consist of commands that act as wrappers for the API, allowing you to access all the features and functionality of the API through PowerShell.
 </p>

 <p align="center">